Threat of government shutdown ends as Congress passes a temporary funding plan and sends it to Biden

-WASHINGTON (AP) — The threat of a federal government shutdown ended late Saturday, hours before a midnight deadline, as Congress approved a temporary funding bill to keep agencies open and sent the measure to President Joe Biden to sign.
+WASHINGTON (AP) — The threat of a federal government shutdown suddenly lifted late Saturday hours before a midnight deadline as Congress approved a temporary funding bill to keep agencies open and sent the measure to President Joe Biden to become law.

 The rushed package drops aid to Ukraine, a White House priority opposed by a growing number of GOP lawmakers, but increases federal disaster assistance by $16 billion, meeting Biden's full request.
 The bill funds government until Nov.
 17.

-After whirlwind days of turmoil in the House, Speaker Kevin McCarthy suddenly abandoned demands for steep spending cuts from his right flank and instead relied on Democrats to pass the bill, at risk to his own job.
-The Senate followed with final passage.
+After chaotic days of turmoil in the House, Speaker Kevin McCarthy abruptly abandoned demands for steep spending cuts from his right flank and instead relied on Democrats to pass the bill, at risk to his own job.
+The Senate followed with final passage closing a whirlwind day at the Capitol.

+“This is good news for the American people,” Biden said in a statement.

+He also said the United States “cannot under any circumstances allow American support for Ukraine to be interrupted" and expected McCarthy "will keep his commitment to the people of Ukraine and secure passage of the support needed to help Ukraine at this critical moment."

 “We’re going to do our job,” McCarthy, R-Calif., said before the House vote.
 “We’re going to be adults in the room.
 And we’re going to keep government open.”

-“Americans can breathe a sigh of relief," said Senate Majority Leader Chuck Schumer, D-N.Y.
+“It has been a day full of twists and turns, but the American people can breathe a sigh of relief: There will be no government shutdown," said Senate Majority Leader Chuck Schumer, D-N.Y.

-The package funds government at current 2023 levels until mid-November, setting up another potential crisis if they fail to more fully fund government by then.
+The package funds government at current 2023 levels until mid-November, and also extends other provisions, including for the Federal Aviation Administration.
 The package was approved by the House 335-91, with most Republicans and almost all Democrats supporting.
 Senate passage came by an 88-9 vote.

 But the loss of Ukraine aid was devastating for lawmakers of both parties vowing to support President Volodymyr Zelenskyy after his recent Washington visit.
 The Senate bill included $6 billion for Ukraine, and both chambers came to a standstill Saturday as lawmakers assessed their options.